-- Local File: The ES9528 acts as the file server in Windows XP.
-Other Windows operating systems must use the TFTP method.
-This mode is only provided by the web user interface as the backup and restore functions are not supported by the CLI.
-For procedures, see Backup the Configuration Local File Method. - TFTP Server: The ES9528 acts as a TFTP client.
-This mode can be used in both the CLI and web user interface.
-For procedures, see Backup the Configuration TFTP Server Method.
+- Local File: The ES9528 acts as the file server, see Backup the Configuration Local File Method. - TFTP Server: The ES9528 acts as a TFTP client, see Backup the Configuration TFTP Server Method.

 Note: Pointing to the wrong file causes the entire configuration to be skipped.